RolandMax/Git_practice/README.md

 5) commit all changes to head
 6) push changes to github: git push origin

+## LOG THE COMMIT HISTORY

+- git log
+- git log p-2 shows the diffs between the last two commits
+- git log --stat
+- git log --pretty=oneline show all commits, each in one line

 ## BRANCH, CHECKOUT, MERGE

 7) create a branch: git branch r-scripts